 Is there a deductible?

-There’s no deductible for the Starter and Remote Plans.
+There’s no deductible for the Remote Plan.
 The deductible varies with the Complete Plan, depending on the options you choose.

 Can I extend my insurance while on my trip?